 - EAP builds are free to use and expire within 30 days of the build date.

 - It’s not possible to download the EAP builds when the program is closed.
-When it’s closed, you won’t be able to access the EAP page, and going to the website will take you to the What’s New page instead.
+When it’s closed, you won’t be able to download the builds from the EAP page.

 - If you want to file a bug report, you can do it right from the IDE.
 Just go to Help | Submit a Bug Report from the main menu.
 Alternatively, you can go straight to our issue tracker.
 Either way, please don’t forget to mention the build number you’re using.